ceph/ceph-csi/docs/design/proposals/stateless-csi-plugin.md

   # [Mandatory] carries the pool name to use in the Ceph cluster defined
   #     by clusterID
   pool: <pool-name>
-  # [Mandatory] All of the following are optional, and as described in,
+  # [Mandatory] All of the following are mandatory, and as described in,
   #     https://kubernetes-csi.github.io/docs/secrets-and-credentials.html
   csi.storage.k8s.io/provisioner-secret-name: csi-rbd-secret
   csi.storage.k8s.io/provisioner-secret-namespace: default